 The time it will take for your nose piercing to fully heal depends on the location just as much as it does on your aftercare.
 A nostril piercing takes roughly three to six months to heal, depending on the thickness and type of jewelry.
 A septum piercing (placed in the soft connective tissue that lies between the nostrils), however, will heal in closer to two to four months, as there is less tissue between your nostrils for your body to reconstruct.

 If you're wondering whether the aftercare is different for a hoop versus a stud piercing, Tash says it's the same.
 "A ring takes a bit longer to heal because it is more likely to get hit or moved by outside factors (towels, clothing, rolling over while sleeping, etc.)."

 How to Safely Clean a Nose Piercing

-You should clean your nose piercing twice a day, every day until the full, months-long healing process is complete.
-During this time, it is important to clean both inside and outside of your nostril.
+- Clean your nose piercing twice a day, every day, until the full healing process is complete.
+(Again, this can take several months.)
+During this time, it is important to clean both inside and outside the nostril.
 "Try not to blow your nose during the healing time unless after cleaning said piercing or in the shower," says Tash.

-Also, be sure to keep the jewelry just as clean as your actual piercing.
+- Keep the jewelry just as clean as the actual piercing.
 Wash the metal lightly with mild or gentle soap each day (the best time is during a shower) to remove any bacteria or crust around the jewelry.

 To make your own salt soak, mix a teaspoon of non-iodized sea salt with a quart of distilled water.